code-biscuits/html-biscuits/README.md

 - `html-biscuits.annotationTrimByWords` _boolean_ : Determines whether to trim max length by characters or words..
   - default: `false`,

+## Commands

+As we add more commands to change functionality on the fly, we will document them here.

+### Toggle Biscuits

+You are now able to toggle the biscuits on and off using the VSCode Command `HTML Biscuits: Toggle Biscuits Showing`.

 ## Release Notes